szou00/MKS22X-FinalProject/README.md

   </td>
   </tr>
     <td>5/30/19</td>
     <td>Tiffany: worked on rotating the celestial bodies in the z direction to make the simulation seem more three dimensional.
-This was successful; she then started to add information to the bodies.
+She then started to add information to the bodies.
         Sharon: made the moons the the actual moon texture.
 Tried to zoom in and follow a celestial body again.
 The zooming in feature does work and the screen moves, however, it just doesn't zoom in on the right spot.
   </td>
   </tr>